Root-App/ecr-cleanup-lambda/README.md

 ## Generate the Lambda package

-Make sure you're on master, and run the shell script `package-to-zip.sh`.
+Make sure your current branch is clean and up-to-date, and run the shell script `package-to-zip.sh`.
 You can pass an optional output filename to it as an argument.
 This script will create a .zip file in the directory you run it in.

 Alternately, here are the steps to create the .zip file manually:

 1. CD to the folder that contains main.py.
 1. Run the following command:
-`pip install -r requirements.txt -t `pwd``
+`pip install -r requirements.txt -t .`
-1. Compress the contents of folder (not the folder).
+1. Compress the contents of folder (not the folder), eg `zip -r <FILE_NAME> .`.

 ## Upload the package to Lambda